mucrow/melty_sluicci/README.md

 ### Audio

-Upload a WAV of your song to the Discord thread (OGG also fine for music but not for sound effects).
+Upload a WAV of your song to the Discord thread (256kbps OGG also fine for music but not for sound effects).
 A programmer will bring it into the project when they get around to it.